FRITZ!Box 7581 Service - Knowledge Base

 - Click on the "Network Connections" tab.

-- Click the button (Edit) for the device you would like to configure.
+- Click the (Edit) button for the device you want to configure.

-- Enable the option "Permit independent port sharing".
+- Enable the option "Permit independent port sharing for this device".

 - Click "OK" to save the settings.